 Note - If an MLD can support transmission on link 1 concurrent with reception on link2, but cannot support transmission on link2 concurrent with reception on link1, this pair of links will be non-STR.

+A non-AP MLD may update its ability to perform simultaneous transmission and reception on a pair of setup links after multi-link setup.
+The update of STR capability for any pair of setup links can be announced by non-AP MLD on any enabled link.

-The details of capability signaling are TBD.
+The details of STR capability signaling and update are TBD.
+Limitations may be added on dynamic STR capability updating.

 An MLD can simultaneously operate over a pair of links that have constraints as described in 33.x.y2 (Non-STR: General) and 33.x.y3 (End PPDU alignment).